 This is a free, comprehensive resource for prospective students.
 Standardized formatting makes it easier to compare resources and practices, whether at graduate or undergraduate levels.
-Schools are searchable program type, degrees are offered, program strengths, and location.
+Schools are searchable by program type, degrees offered, program strengths, and location.

 This “consumer’s guide to public history programs” is designed to help history undergraduates prepare for, select, and succeed in a graduate public history program.
 The Navigator also includes links to other online resources that will help undergrads navigate the waters of grad school.
 It’s also great for high schoolers who are considering pursuing history or public history as their focus of study in college.

 Sponsored by the American Historical Association and the NCPH, and authored by faculty and students in the Public History Program at the University of South Carolina, the 2002 edition of Careers for Students of History is for students interested in pursuing a career in history.
 This edition discusses numerous career possibilities and includes interviews with prominent historians in all fields of history, ranging from academic and publishing, to public and consulting.